Agave: planting, growing, and caring for

 Diseases and potential pests

-Planted in well-draining soil and kept warm, the Agave shows a good resistance to diseases.
+Installed in well-drained soil and kept warm, the Agave shows a good resistance to diseases.
 It truly fears only two things: excess water and negative temperatures.

 However, young shoots may suffer from attacks by mealybugs, identifiable by the cottony masses they leave on the leaves.
 They slow down growth and discolour the foliage.
 Remove the unwanted pests with a cotton pad soaked in 90°C alcohol, then treat with rapeseed oil sprays.
 Repeat two or three times at 15-day intervals.